versioneye/versioneye_maven_plugin/README.md

 </build>
 ```

-If you don't want to store the api key in the pom.xml, alternatively you can store it in a `versioneye.properties` file.
+If you don't want to store the api key in the `pom.xml`, alternatively you can store it in a `versioneye.properties` file.

 ```
 echo "api_key=YOUR_API_KEY" > versioneye.properties